Stuart Oliver (racing driver)

-Stuart Oliver (born 2 July 1963 in Hexham) is a British auto racing driver, who races in Truck Racing, where he has won many titles.
+Stuart William Oliver (born 2 July 1963 in Hexham) is a British auto racing driver.
+He has won several titles in truck racing.
 He drives the Kelsa Truck Products Volvo Trucks RH13 in both the British Truck Racing Championship and the FIA European Truck Championship, for Team Oliver Racing.

 Racing career

 Truck Racing

 He first entered the British Championship in 1998, finishing the season third on points and winning the title of Professional Driver of the Year.
 A year later in 1995, he was Truck racing champion, going on to dominate the championship in the following seasons.
 He was champion again in 1999, 2000, 2001, 2002, 2003, 2004, 2007, 2008, 2009 and 2010.
 In 2004 he also won the FIA European Truck Championship.

 2011 Stuart Oliver joins Truck Race Team Allgäuer based in Weiler, Austria to compete in the FIA European Truck Championship.

 BTCC

 For 2008 he raced in saloon cars, in the British Touring Car Championship in-between truck events when there was no fixture clash.
 He raced in a Lexus IS200 and a SEAT Toledo Cupra for BTC Racing, but the car was both uncompetitive and unreliable, and he only drove in the first part of the season with no points.